Azure/azure-batch-software-entitlement/docs/walkthrough.md

 .\sesclient --url https://localhost:4443 --thumbprint XXXX --common-name Microsoft --token $token --application contosoapp
 ```

-Alternatively, in `bash` or `cmd` you can use a redirect to feed the token in:
+Alternatively, in `bash` or `CMD` you can use a redirect to feed the token in:

 ``` PowerShell
 $token = get-content token.txt